tylercamp/palcalc/PalCalc.Solver/README.md

 same effective Pal through a faster path, the slower path can be ignored entirely.

 Effort is not the only useful difference, however.
-Two paths may take the same estimated effort while differing in the number of steps, IV quality, cost, Pal locations, and other practical details.
+Two paths can have the same effort while differing in the number of steps, IV quality, cost, Pal locations, and other practical details.
 The solver uses those differences to decide which alternatives are worth keeping instead of simply taking whichever path it found first.